140mm Fans for Talon

 Couldn't load pickup availability

-These are my tested picks for the Talon.
+These are my tested, recommended fans for the Talon.
 They all have strengths and weaknesses - it's hard to pick a clear favorite.
-But they are all premium quality fans from good brands and will work well no matter what.
+They are all premium quality, high performance, quiet fans from good brands and will work well with the Talon no matter the conditions.

 The fans and my notes are in no particular order.